Sonlicromanol

-Sonlicromanol (KH176) is a clinical-stage oral drug compound developed by Khondrion as a potential treatment for inherited mitochondrial diseases, such as Leigh's Disease, MELAS and LHON.
+Sonlicromanol (KH176) is a clinical-stage oral drug compound developed by Khondrion as a potential treatment for primary and secondary mitochondrial diseases, such as Leigh's Disease, MELAS and LHON.
 Due to dysfunctional mitochondria, an increased level of cellular reactive oxygen species (ROS) is observed in these patients, causing a wide range of symptoms.
 The active metabolite of Sonlicromanol (KH176m, or KH183) has several mechanisms of action, acting both as antioxidant and as reactive oxygen species (ROS)-redox modulator.
 Through selective suppression of microsomal prostaglandin E synthase-1 (mPGES-1), Sonlicromanol even has potency as anti-cancer drug for mPGES-1 overexpressing cancer like prostate cancer.
-Currently, Sonlicromanol is in phase II clinical trial in the KHENERGYZE, KHENEREXT and KHENERGYC studies as potent candidate in treatment for mitochondrial diseases.
+Sonlicromanol has been evaluated in phase II clinical trials in the KHENERGYZE, KHENEREXT and KHENERGYC studies as potent candidate in treatment for mitochondrial diseases and results have been published.
+Specifically, sonlicromanol showed meaningful improvements on key symptoms associated with mitochondrial diseases.
+A phase 3 trial in patients with the m.3243A>G variant has been announced and is expected to start recruitment in 2025.
+Also, a Long COVID proof-of-concept trial is expected to start recruitment in 2025.

 Medical use

 Sonlicromanol was principally developed as drug to release symptoms for patients with mitochondrial diseases like Leigh's disease, MELAS (Mitochondrial, Encephalomyopathy, Lactic acidosis, and Stroke-like episodes) spectrum disorders, and LHON (Leber's Hereditary Optic Neuropathy).
 Signs of these mitochondrial diseases include fatigue, loss of muscle strength and coordination, cognitive impairment, migraine, heart failure, diabetes, and stunted growth.
 These signs are the consequence of impairment in one of the five complexes forming the oxidative phosphorylation system, localized on the mitochondrial inner membrane.
 Disruption in the mitochondrial redox balance results in increased cellular oxidative stress due to increased levels of ROS.
 Especially superoxide and hydrogen peroxide levels are elevated with mitochondrial dysfunction, which triggers inflammation.

 In addition to mitochondrial diseases, Sonlicromanol was also found to be potentially useful as an anti-cancer drug.
 Only mPGES-1 overexpressing cancer like prostate cancer can possibly be treated with Sonlicromanol.
 Future research will have to prove whether Sonlicromanol is indeed applicable in this field.